121. Soren Kierkegaard’s Theory of Demonic Evil

 Why are there Demons?

 Why would anyone be so anxious about the good that he seeks to defy it?
 Why would anyone want to threaten their own freedom and the freedom of others?
 Why would anyone, when faced with possibilities of salvation, communication, and love say, as the demons in the Bible say to Jesus, What have I to do with you? (cf. Mark 5:17; also Matthew 8:28-34, Luke 8:26-39).
-Kierkegaard’s answer is that there is something in each does not want the freedom of the Good.
+Kierkegaard’s answer is that there is something in each of us that does not want the freedom of the Good.
 In a draft to his Concept of Anxiety, he writes: “Perhaps this may seem strange talk to some people, for who does not want to be free?”
 (203).
-But, as we briefly saw above with our analysis of the sudden, Kierkegaard thinks being a free self requires two difficult things of us: (1) we must face future possibilities for choice which generate anxiety and (2) we must face past necessities that flow from our choices which bring guilt, remorse, regret, and so on.
-As a result, people try to avoid, rather than integrate, various possibilities and necessities to escape the burdens of freedom.
+But, as we briefly saw above with our analysis of the sudden, Kierkegaard thinks being a free self requires two things that cause anxiety for us: (1) we must face future possibilities for free choice and (2) we must face past necessities that flow from past choices and serve as the foundation for new ones.
+Obviously facing choices about our future can be overwhelming and facing our past can bring guilt, remorse, regret, and so on.
+As a result, people try to avoid, rather than integrate, possibilities and/or necessities to escape the burdens of freedom.
 But demonic people engage in a very specific pattern of this escape.
 Once we see this pattern many perplexities disappear and a vast array of perplexing and disturbing human behavior can be explained.

 In The Sickness Unto Death (Penguin, 1989) Kierkegaard notes that the demonic begins when a person “wants to begin a little earlier than other people, not at and with the beginning, but ‘in the beginning’; he does not want to don his own self, does not want to see his task in his given self, he wants, by virtue of being the infinite form, to construct it himself” (99).
 The demonic individual seeks to be his own ground or a causa sui (cause of itself) by living in a limitless world of possibility alone.
 But attempts at self-creation, far from protecting the self from necessity, are incoherent and threaten to dissolve the self which requires the stability of necessity as much as it requires the instability of possibility.
 Indeed, “it is easy on closer examination to see that this absolute ruler is a king without a country, that really he rules over nothing; his position, his kingdom, his sovereignty, are subject to the dialectic that rebellion is legitimate at any moment.
 Ultimately it is arbitrarily based on the self itself” (100).
 R.D.
 Laing again provides a helpful description of this dialectic in The Divided Self (Penguin, 1989):